grossconstance0/notes/README.md

 # 2024-03-02
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these tips, you will be able to finish your tasks more quickly and with fewer mistakes.

+# 2024-03-03
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity, readability, and robustness are often undervalued virtues in the pursuit of performance."